 Impaired Driving Laws

 Impaired driving is the leading criminal cause of death and injury in Canada.
-In 2016, there were more than 70,000 impaired driving incidents reported by the police, including almost 3,000 drug-impaired driving incidents.
-The Criminal Code prohibits driving while impaired to any degree by drugs and alcohol.
+In 2017, there were more than 69,000 impaired driving incidents reported by the police, including almost 3,500 drug-impaired driving incidents.

 It is important to note that provinces and territories have additional laws or regulations that may apply.
 Make sure to check the laws in your area.